-The base for all social insurance contributions of self-employed persons is "the YEL-income" (entrepreneurs) and "the MYEL-income" (farmers).
-These are not real incomes but "hypothetical" corresponding the work income of self-employed.
+The base for all social insurance contributions of self-employed persons are the so called YEL-income (entrepreneurs) and the MYEL-income (farmers).
+These are not real incomes but hypothetical corresponding the work income of self-employed.
 The size of this income is an estimation of what should be paid to an employee who would do the same work as the self-employed.
-In simulations YEL- and MYEL-incomes are assumed to be the same as the actual earned income received from self-employment.

 If an entrepreneur is less than 53 or more than 62 years old, the earnings-related pension contribution rate is 24.10 per cent in 2020.
 For entrepreneur at least 53 but at most 62 years old the rate is 25.60 per cent in 2020.
+For the first four years as an entrepreneur the earnings-related pension contribution rate is decreased by 22 percent.

-For farmers both of these contribution rates are the same but are used only if the annual income exceeds 43,814 euro.
+In 2020, for farmers both of these contribution rates are the same but are used only if the annual income exceeds 43,814 euro.
 If income is less than 27,882 euro, the contribution rates are 13.014 and 13.824 per cent.
 Between 27,882 euro and 43,814 euro the farmer's contribution rate is increased linearly from 13.014 to 24.10 percent.